hashicorp/terraform-provider-azurerm/website/docs/r/automation_account.html.markdown

 * `type` - (Required) The type of identity used for this Automation Account.
 Possible values are `SystemAssigned`, `UserAssigned` and `SystemAssigned, UserAssigned`.

-* `identity_ids` - (Optional) The ID of the User Assigned Identity which should be assigned to this Automation Account.
+* `identity_ids` - (Optional) The Principal ID of the User Assigned Identity which should be assigned to this Automation Account.

 -> **Note:** `identity_ids` is required when `type` is set to `UserAssigned` or `SystemAssigned, UserAssigned`.